by Romeo Castellucci

 music Scott Gibbons

-Claudia Castellucci and Romeo Castellucci
+texts by Claudia Castellucci and Romeo Castellucci

 with Rascia Darwish, Gloria Dorliguzzo, Luca Nava, Stefano Questorio, Sergio Scarlatella